 We’ll take care of the application and your identification photo at the time of your initial visit.

-Costs for medical marijuana ID card certifications start at $195, including your referral visit and registration fee.
+Costs for medical marijuana ID card certifications start at $195 (but vary by location), including your referral visit and registration fee.

 You can even pre-register for a Florida medical marijuana evaluation with THC Physicians.
 Simply fill out this form and we’ll contact you to schedule a visit at one of our convenient Florida Medical Marijuana doctors offices.